rhamblin/scheduleBuilder/README.md

 Authors: Riko Hamblin
         Ibukun Oluwayomi

-This is a schedule builder application.
-The user selects their courses from a list and all possible clash free schedules are generated and displayed.
+This is a schedule builder application which can be used for schools to generate all possible schedules/timetables based on the user selection of courses.
+The data is being read from a PostGres database and the user interacts wth the system using a GUI.
+This was our solution to a programming competetion in which we placed first.